 Lived at 115 N. View Street, Aurora, while in West Aurora High School.
-Parents bought the house in about 1895.
+His parents bought the house in about 1895.

-Ward produced artwork throughout high school for various booklets and pamphlets, and more.
+Ward produced artwork throughout high school for various projects, including booklets and pamphlets.
 He longed to be a commercial artist.
-Produced many fine pen and ink drawings as early as 1896.
+He produced many fine pen and ink drawings as early as 1896.

 He was a Tackle for and Captain of the West Aurora Football Team for at least two years: 1896 & 1897, Manager of the Track Team in 1896.

-21 Feb 1898 - Sang Baritone in the "City Club Minstrels", under the auspices of the Aurora City Club, in a concert at the Aurora Opera House.
+21 Feb 1898 - He sang Baritone in the "City Club Minstrels", under the auspices of the Aurora City Club, in a concert at the Aurora Opera House.
 His brother Florian sang bass.